Skip to main content

 Step 1: Visit Ahrefs Backlink Checker

-To begin the process, navigate to the Ahrefs Backlink Checker tool at ahrefs.com/backlink-checker.
+To begin the process, navigate to the Ahrefs Backlink Checker tool at https://ahrefs.com/backlink-checker.
 Ahrefs is a powerful SEO suite, and the Backlink Checker is one of its standout features.

 Step 2: Enter Your Website URL